sanjaybhandarii/sanjaybhandarii.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-Hello there, I’m an computer engineering graduate from Pulchowk Campus, Institure of Engineering, Nepal.
+Hi, I’m an AI researcher from Nepal.
 I am working at the forefront of medical imaging and its applications through computer vision and AI.
 My current research focuses on mitigating hallucinations in large vision-language models.
 My research interests are in OOD detection, Robust Multimodal learning and Trustworthy AI.

 <h3> Update: I will be joining University of Utah this fall.</h3>